 - 18. Ensure that the physical plant and environmental conditions of the laboratory are appropriate for the testing performed and provide a safe environment in which employees are protected from physical, chemical, and biological hazards.

-A Masters degree in medical or biological sciences, required, PhD preferred.
+Masters degree in medical or biological sciences, preferred, PhD preferred.
+High Complexity certification

-Minimum of ten (10) years of progressive increasing management/professional administrative experience in a healthcare setting.
+Minimum of five (5) years of progressive increasing management/professional administrative experience in a healthcare setting.
 Minimum of 5 years of experience Directing a Clinical IVF Laboratory